 Fatigued driving

-Although they are supposed to adhere to federal hours of service regulations, truckers may push the limit and drive more hours than they are supposed to.
-A drowsy driver behind the wheel of a big rig is a ticking time bomb.
+Although they are supposed to adhere to federal hours of service regulations, truck drivers may push the limit and drive more hours than they are supposed to.
+Unfortunately, falling asleep at the wheel is not uncommon, and a drowsy driver behind the wheel of a big rig is a ticking time bomb.

 Improperly maintained vehicle

 It is the responsibility of both the driver and his employer to inspect and maintain the truck and trailer.
-If a worn tire, malfunctioning light, faulty trailer hitch, bad brakes, or another mechanical problem is found to be the cause of the crash, the driver and trucking company may both be liable.
+If a worn tire, malfunctioning light, faulty trailer hitch, bad brakes, or another mechanical problem is found to be the cause of the crash, the driver and trucking company may both be liable according to M.G.L. c.
+90 § 9.

 Hiring an unqualified driver